geogardenclub/geogardenclub.github.io/docs/develop/data-model/document-data-model.md

 Each Crop is associated with exactly one Family entity.
 A Crop can be associated with many Varieties.

-Crop instances can currently be defined by any User.
+Crop instances can be defined by any User, and are global across all chapters.

-:::warning Crops and Varieties are global
+:::warning Pros and cons of global crops
-Even though there is a chapterID associated with them, this is vestigial: Crops (and Varieties) are now global entities.
-This has both positive and negative implications for the user experience.

-The positive implication is that new Chapter startup is much easier, since each Chapter has access to all the Crops and Varieties defined by all other Chapters.
-It also means that the overhead of Crop (and Variety) definition is distributed across all chapters.
+Global crops make new chapter startup way easier, since each Chapter has access to all the Crops defined by all other Chapters.
+It also means that the overhead of Crop definition is distributed across all chapters.

-However, the negative implication is "noise": there can be a non-trivial number of Crops and Varieties that (perhaps due to environmental reasons) might never be grown in a Chapter.
+The downside is "noise": there can be many Crops that might never be grown in a Chapter.
 This goes against the "hyper-local" philosophy of GGC.
 :::

 Here is an example of a Crop document: